Disaster! (musical): Act One

-It's 1979 and the opening night for “The Barracuda", New York City's first floating casino.
+It's 1979 and the opening night for "The Barracuda", New York City's first floating casino.
 Chad Rubik is looking for female company ("Hot Stuff") and decides to join his best friend, Scott, as a waiter aboard the casino boat.
 Meanwhile, on the pier, Professor Ted Scheider is collecting water samples to determine whether the new pier has been drilled directly into a dangerous fault line.
 Marianne, a freelance reporter, has heard that Tony Delvecchio, the owner of the Barracuda, ran out of money and had to cut corners.
 He asks her to join him on board for some drinks and she agrees, hoping to get a scoop.

 While the guests wait in line, a dour Sister Mary Downey appears, collecting money for the orphans fund and warning people that gambling is a sin ("The Lord's Prayer").
 She meets Shirley and Maury Summers, who are celebrating Maury's retirement.
 Despite the Sister's protestations, Shirley buys her a ticket and she enters the casino.
 Faded disco star Levora Verona runs onto the pier with her precious dog, Baby.
-She successfully avoids a cab driver she can't afford to pay and gets on board, hoping she'll win back her fortune ("Mahogany").
+She successfully avoids a cab driver she can't afford to pay and gets on board, hoping she'll win back her fortune ("Theme from Mahogany (Do You Know Where You're Going To)").

-Inside her casino dressing room, sexy lounge singer Jackie excitedly tells her children, 11-year-old twins Ben and Lisa, that Tony told her, “If tonight goes perfectly, he will ask me to marry him... possibly!”
+Inside her casino dressing room, sexy lounge singer Jackie excitedly tells her children, 11-year-old twins Ben and Lisa, that Tony told her, "If tonight goes perfectly, he will ask me to marry him... possibly!"
 Tony enters just as a tremor shakes the room, causing Ben's Lite-Brite toy to fall to the ground.
 Ben cries as he notices that "The Lite-Brite pieces are lost in the shag carpeting!"
 Tony explains that the tremor was probably caused by nearby construction and tells Ben that he should never, ever cry.
 Jackie then goes onstage to wow the opening night crowd ("Saturday Night").
 During her number, Scheider warns Tony that the vibrations from everyone dancing is going to trigger an earthquake and Tony angrily throws him off the ship.